Share

 “So, there’s insurance for the car owner,” he said.
 “That’s primary.
 Then there’s insurance for the driver, if they have their own policy.
 And then there’s the platform’s coverage.
 People can even buy higher limits if they want — is that right?”

-“Correct,” Pacheco confirmed.
+“Correct,” Pacheco replied.
 “And it’s mandatory to get insurance through the app.
 If you’re using Turo, that policy is three times higher than a regular car policy.
 And yes, users can buy up from there for more protection.”

 “All I’m thinking about is what’s the maximum exposure?” he laughed.
 “How much insurance can you possibly get?”